seanoneill505/NMforestwatch/README.md

   * Jupyter Notebook hosts live code to the web to automate workflow
 * Web application lives in the Google Cloud platform's app engine
   * Google app engine used to run GEE processing tools
+* Raster images served to portal via Google storage API
+* Vector images served from Drive via Fusion Table
+  * Mean NDVI values appended to fusion table
+* User selects polygons on map to see time scale analysis
-* Need for local backend greatly reduced with Google Cloud Services solution
+* Need for local back-end greatly reduced with Google Cloud Services solution